minjiecode/ConferenceApp-vm/vagrant/catalog/README.md

 ##Discover Virtual Reality

 **Discover Virtual Reality** is a web app that intend to be used as an archive for virtual reality apps.
-The current version only supports even number of players.

 > \**This is a project for the Udacity Nanodegree Course*